KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

 ```

 One property of the skin is the `bindShapeMatrix`.
-This is a 4x4 matrix, in column-major order, that defines the transformation that has to be applied to the mesh in order to bring it into the space of the skeleton.
-The following image shows this transformation for the given example: It moves the mesh so that the first joint node is at the center of the bottom of the rectangle, and the skeleton bones are in the center of the mesh:
+This is a 4&times;4 matrix, in column-major order, that defines the transformation that has to be applied to the mesh in order to bring it into the space of the skeleton.
+Image 20c shows this transformation for the given example.
+It moves the mesh so that the first joint node is at the center of the bottom of the rectangle, and the skeleton bones are in the center of the mesh.

 <p align="center">
 <img src="images/skinBindShapeMatrix.png" /><br>
-<a name="skinBindShapeMatrix-png"></a>Image 20c: The translation that is applied to the mesh with the bindShapeMatrix
+<a name="skinBindShapeMatrix-png"></a>Image 20c: The translation that is applied to the mesh with the `bindShapeMatrix`.
 </p>

 **TODO: This will change in 1.1:**

-The skin also contains an array called `jointNames` which lists the name of the joints that belong to this skin.
+The skin also contains an array called `jointNames`, which lists the names of the joints that belong to this skin.
 These are the `jointName` properties of the joint nodes.
 In the given example, these are `"joint0"` and `"joint1"`, belonging to the `"jointNode0"` and `"jointNode1"`, respectively.

 Finally, the skin contains a reference to an accessor, in the property `inverseBindMatrices`.
 This accessor provides one matrix for each joint.
 Each of these matrices transforms the geometry into the space of the respective joint.
 This means that each matrix is the *inverse* of the global transform of the repsective joint, in its initial configuration.
 In the given example, this inverse of the initial global transform is the same for both joint nodes: